Mathematics (MATH) 270Back to courses | Print page

-The course materials include a study guide, and a student manual.
+The online course materials include a study guide, and a student manual.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.